 Karaism, a Jewish movement that was adopted in Fez in the 11th century, spread to the Draa Valley.
 Karaites are Jews whose practice is based on the Torah but not on what Rabbinic Judaism calls the “oral law,” the rabbinic interpretations compiled in the Talmud (between the first and fifth centuries CE).
 They were most prevalent in the 12th century, but their hold on Jewish thought and practice was overtaken by the Talmudists who fled Spain in the 14th-16th centuries.

 Under the 12th century Almohads, the Karaites of the Draa were persecuted.
 Sultan Abd el Moumen eliminated the intellectual and religious life of Jews throughout Morocco.
 The Karaites escaped massacres by fleeing to the mountains or to the Sahara.

 Under the 14th and 15th century Merinid dynasty, Jews received more humane treatment, but did not regain their former influence in the Draa.
 Some of them played an important role in the financing of the caravan trade that lasted until the late 19th century.

 With the end of the wealth gained from the caravans, the mellahs of the Draa were in miserable condition.
 But in many communities, a few rich Jews played important roles in their communities.
-Jews had special relationships with leaders of Berber tribes, to whom they gave annual tribute.
+Jews had special relationships with leaders of Amazigh tribes, to whom they gave annual tribute.